Bloomca/veles/README.md

 ### Combining different states

 Since `createState` is the only way to add dynamic behaviour to the application, sooner or later you'll need to build UI which depends on several states.
-To do so, you can use `combineState` function which accepts any amount of state objects, and returns a state object with combined values.
+To do so, you can use `combineState` function which accepts any amount of state objects, and returns an array with all combined values in it.

 ```js
 import { createElement, createState } from "veles";